coders-info/modular-code/README.md

 # [Modular Code by Hypermodularity](https://www.coders.info/)

-From #clean ideas to code #smells ...
+From CLEAN ideas to code SMELLs ...
 Let's talk about The Pragmatic Development based on [HyperModularity](https://wiki.opensourceecology.org/wiki/Hypermodularity)